Kuma uses Elasticsearch to power its on-site search.

 This process works both in a development environment and in production:

-- Add a search index by clicking on the “Add index” button in the top right corner.
+Add a search index by clicking on the “Add index” button in the top right corner.
 Optionally name it, or leave it blank to generate a valid name based on the time.
+Spaces are not allowed in the name.
 Click the “SAVE” button in the lower right corner.

-- Refresh the search index list until the “populated” field changes to a green checkbox image.
-You will also get an email, if the environment is set up for it (the default Docker environment is not), notifying you of the completion.
+Refresh the search index list until the “populated” field changes to a green checkbox image.
+In production, you will also get an email notifying you when the index is populated.

 Similarly you can also demote a search index and it will automatically fall back to the previously created index (by created date).
 That helps to figure out issues in production and should allow for a smooth deployment of search index changes.
 It’s recommended to keep a few search indexes around just in case.